30-minute framework

 Give your team member time to settle in and be heard.
 This isn't small talk.
 It's intentional space for them to share what's really going on.
 Let them vent if they need to.
 Ask how they're doing and actually listen to the answer.
 This is where trust gets built.

-Key Points
+Key points

-• Ask open questions: 'How are you doing?' or 'What's on your mind?'
+• Ask open questions: "How are you doing?" or "What's on your mind?"

 • Listen without interrupting or problem-solving